robertwahler/repo_manager/examples/pc_saved_game_backup/README.markdown

-Using Repoman to Backup and Synchronize PC Game Saves
+Using RepoManager to Backup and Synchronize PC Game Saves
 =====================================================

 Use case:  Backup and synchronization of PC save games folders to a